 Thomas joined Watsi on April 3rd, 2015.
-Eight years ago, Thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Thomas' most recent donation traveled 8,200 miles to support Dollores, a 59-year-old teacher from Philippines, to fund a breast mastectomy to treat cancer.
+Nine years ago, Thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Thomas' most recent donation traveled 8,700 miles to support Elisante, a 16-year-old boy from Tanzania, to fund corrective leg surgery so he can play football.